cisco/ChezScheme/IMPLEMENTATION.md

 `src1` are the two arguments.

 The `Trivit` form is a bridge between intermediate languages.
-It takes variables that are boudn already and it rebinds them for the body of the `Trivit` form.
+It takes variables that are bound already and it rebinds them for the body of the `Trivit` form.
 Each rebinding translate the argument from an `L16` `Triv` record to a list that starts 'reg, 'disp, 'index, 'literal, or 'literal@.
 (Beware of missing this step, and beware of backends that